 It’s okay to fight for your children.
 To champion for them.
 To teach them that rules are made to be followed, but sometimes we aren’t born to fit into all the rules.
 Sometimes the best decisions we can make for our children are the very decisions we know that no one else will agree with or support.
 Let us remember this the next time we are tempted to judge a fellow momma who thoughtfully made a choice for her child that we don’t understand.
 I know I’ve been guilty of passing such judgment before.

 There have been more moments than I can count throughout my parenting journey where I’ve felt like I’m swimming in a sea of failure, and I can’t see a shoreline in the distance.
 But then I catch my breath and pull my head above the water: Just keep swimming, just keep swimming, I remind myself.
 I look at other parents and sometimes I see them living the life I imagined I would have when I had children.
-And sometimes, on a really bad day, I resent that things don’t run as smoothly as I had always imagined they would.
-And that’s the ugly truth.
+Sometimes, on a really bad day, I resent that things don’t run as smoothly as I had always imagined they would.

 But there’s a beautiful truth too.
 A truth that happens on the good days.
 On the good days, I feel nothing but gratitude for this privilege that is motherhood.
-On these days I recognize that my weaknesses and stumbles and trials are making me so much more awesome–so much more connected–so much more open-minded–so much more compassionate.
-And on these good days I remember that I like this version of myself a whole lot better than the old me who only had herself to worry about.
+On these days I recognize that my weaknesses and stumbles and trials are making me so much more awesome–so much more connected–more open-minded–more compassionate.
+And on these good days, I remember that I like this version of myself a whole lot better than the old Ashley.
 This me is living with purpose–and their names are Wesley and Sawyer.
 Lucky for me there are many more good days than bad.